activeviam/java-api-migration-tool/README.md

 Test classes are not included in the generated mapping.

 You can use this tool with `generateMapping.sh` bash script (run `./generateMapping.sh <args>` in bash), or with the following command line:
-`java -cp target/java-api-migration-tool-<version>.jar com.activeviam.mapping.app.MappingApplication <args>`
+`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.mapping.app.MappingApplication <args>`.

 There are up to 3 parameters:
  - if 1 argument is provided, you can set the path to the local git repository of the library to create the mapping from
  - if 3 arguments are provided, you can set the path to the local git repository and the current and target versions of the mapping

 Default values for the current and target versions are `6.0.12` and `6.1.0-alpha1`.

+Preferably use a tag or branch name when you provide a version.

-Usage example: `./generateMapping.sh "/path/to/the/local/git/repository" "6.0.0" "6.1.0"`
+Usage example: `./generateMapping.sh "/path/to/the/local/git/repository" "6.0.0" "6.1.0"`.

 Mapping files are generated in `src/main/resources/mappings/<libraryName>` folder, and named like `6_0_0_to_6_1_0.csv`.